 Our goal is to completely eradicate the use of PFCs in our products and manufacturing processes.
 Our duty is to protect our customers, both on and off of the mountain.
 We are constantly researching alternatives for better or at least comparable technology to.
 We have already carried out a lot of tests, however, unfortunately only the fluorinated surface treatments currently achieve the high level of water repellence that our high performance mountaineering products require.
 This performance is crucial for the health, safety and comfort of mountaineering athletes who are exposed to harsh weather conditions.
 We will continue to work towards our goals of: reducing the use of PFCs in our clothing and continue to work with partners and suppliers to find PFC-free solutions that do not compromise performance and to participate in research projects and industry practices that underline and support the PFC free initiative.

-PERFLUORINATED CHEMICALS (PFC)
+PERFLUORINATED CHEMICALS (PFAS)

 YOUR CHOICE MAKES THE DIFFERENCE